Thomas-uestc/API/README.md

 - `model_name`: refer to the model which is underestimated.
 - `model_path`: the pretrained parameters pkl path.
 - `use_cuda`: Determined whether use GPU for acceleration.
+- `num_stages`: Determined the number of saving stages.

 The `dulrs_class.heatmap` function accepts the following parameters:
 - `img_path`: refer to the testing image.